Leanne Barrette

+Bowling career

 After turning pro at age 19 in 1987, Barrette caught on quickly, winning three PWBA titles and Rookie of the Year honors.
 Her best pro season was in 1991, when she won three titles, was the PWBA tour's leading money winner, and captured both PWBA Player of the Year and the Bowling Writers Association of America's Bowler of the Year honors.
+Having also won PWBA Player of the Year in 1990, she became the first player in PWBA history to win this award in back-to-back seasons.
 In 1999, she won the prestigious USBC Queens tournament (then known as the WIBC Queens) for her first major title.

+Given that she was still in her prime (winning five titles between 2001 and 2002), bowling writers like Richard Kolb speculated that Barrette had the best shot to eclipse Lisa Wagner's record of 32 PWBA titles.
+However, the PWBA held only eight events in 2003 before going on an 11-year hiatus (2004 through 2014), denying Leanne the opportunity to add more titles to her career resumé.

 On June 30, 2011, Leanne won her 27th professional title (and first since 2002) when she defeated defending champion Kelly Kulick at the U.S. Women's Open in Arlington, Texas.
+She made a run at a second USBC Queens crown in 2013, finishing runner-up to Diana Zavjalova.

 Nicknamed "Boomer," she was a familiar face in the heyday of televised women's bowling, making over 100 total TV appearances.
 During her career, she also won two Robby Awards—an award for sportsmanship and professionalism voted on by her PWBA peers.
 She is one of only four women to earn over $1 million (U.S.) in her career on the PWBA Tour.

 Hulsenberg has been part of Senior Team USA (for players age 50 and over) since 2017.
 Together with her teammates, she won team gold medals in 2017 and 2019 at the World Bowling Senior Championships.
 She also won All-Events gold in 2017 and 2019.
 In 2019, Leanne won gold in Doubles with partner Tish Johnson.